Introduction – Privacy and Security Statement

 Personal data held by us may be transferred to:

 Third-party organizations that provide applications/functionality, data processing or IT services to us.
 We use third parties to support us in providing our services and to help provide, run, and manage our internal IT systems.
 For example, providers of information technology, cloud-based software as service providers, identity management, website hosting and management, data analysis, data back-up, security, and storage services.
-The servers powering and facilitating that cloud infrastructure are located in secure data centres around the world, and personal data may be stored in any one of them.
+The servers powering and facilitating that cloud infrastructure are located in secure data centers around the world, and personal data may be stored in any one of them.

 Occasionally, we may receive requests from third parties with authority to obtain disclosure of personal data, such as to check that we are complying with applicable law and regulation, to investigate an alleged crime, to establish, exercise or defend legal rights.
 We will only fulfill requests for personal data where we are permitted to do so in accordance with applicable law or regulation.

 Every effort has been taken to prevent such an occurrence but in the unlikely event of a security breach, the individuals involved will immediately be notified of the extent of the incident and what remedial actions are being taken.
-The WAPO Board of Directors will also be informed and measures will be taken to ensure that future occurrences are prevented.
+The WAPO Board of Directors will also be informed, and measures will be taken to ensure that future occurrences are prevented.

 It may be that your concerns around cookies relate to so-called “spyware”.
 Rather than switching off cookies in your browser you may find that anti-spyware software achieves the same objective by automatically deleting cookies considered to be invasive.